JulioCesarBehenckChaves/mobility-dataset-scripts/README.md

 # mobility-dataset-scripts

-Script used to manipulate human mobility datasets.
+Scripts used to manipulate human mobility datasets.
 Basically in SQL and Stata.

 We've published some articles using human mobility data: